davidoises/RBE_Capstone/README.md

 - `ros2_ws`: The ROS 2 workspace where all packages and code for the project are located.

 ## Running the simulation

+After building you also need to source the workspace setup.bash:
+`source install/setup.bash`

+To indicate the path to the built models also do:
+`export GAZEBO_MODEL_PATH=~/ros2_ws/src/warehouse_simulation/models`

 To start gazebo and the simulation run the command `ros2 launch warehouse_simulation warehouse_simulation.launch.py world_file:=warehouse_full.world`

 Adding people to the world can be done by `ros2 launch warehouse_simulation warehouse_generator.py`

 ## Contributing